SAH awards more than 40 fellowships and grants annually

 Edilia and François-Auguste de Montêquin Fellowship

-Each year, the Society awards between 20 and 30 fellowships to enable speakers who are presenting papers to attend the SAH Annual Conference.
+Each year, the Society awards between 20 and 30 fellowships to enable speakers who are presenting papers to attend the SAH Annual International Conference.
 All recipients are required to submit a minimum of 25 annotated images to the SAHARA database.
-All fellowship applicants must be current members of SAH.
+Applicants must be current members of SAH.

 Each year, SAH provides up to 10 membership grants in support of emerging scholars and professionals in the field of architectural history and related disciplines.